xUser5000/CS-Notes/Operating Systems/Virtualization/Memory Virtualization/Base and Bounds.md

 ## Disadvantages:
 - Assumes that all processes are of the same size and that size is fixed.
 - Can't run a process when its entire address space does not fit in memory.
-- *Internal Fragmentation*: there are a lot of wasted space between the heap and the stack.
+- #internal_fragmentation: there are a lot of wasted space between the heap and the stack.

 # Sources
 - Extends [[Memory Virtualization#Sources]]